knative/docs/install/getting-started-knative-app.md

 You need:
 * A Kubernetes cluster with [Knative installed](./README.md).
 * An image of the app that you'd like to deploy available on a container registry.
-An image of the sample application used in this guide is available on GCR.
+The image of the sample app used in this guide is available on Google Container Registry.

 ## Sample application